Bike Park Safety Information

 Information for Parents

-The Big White Bike Park is a significantly different experience from cross country riding.
+The Big White Resort bike park is a significantly different experience from cross country riding.
 The trails require constant physical and mental effort in order for all riders to maintain control.

 Protective clothing and equipment is mandatory for young riders.
 The best protection from abrasion requires a properly fitted full-faced helmet, gloves, long pants, long sleeves, leg armour, arm armour and solid running shoes.